 Using maintained and undeprecated packages

 Using deprecated packages is a risk to your organization.
 As these packages are no longer actively maintained, they are more susceptible to security vulnerabilities and becoming stale.
 If a deprecated package has a security vulnerability, it is also less likely to get fixed.
-With Tidelift, you can keep deprecated packages out of your organization's catalog by using the 'No deprecated packages' standard.
+With the Tidelift Subscription, you can keep deprecated packages out of your organization's catalog by using the 'No deprecated packages' standard.

 Tidelift is regularly monitoring for package deprecation from the following sources:

 - From the package manager, when a maintainer indicates that a package has been deprecated

 - Directly from the maintainers and catalog administrators, for instances when deprecation information has not been shared publicly

 We will notify you when your team is using or wants to use deprecated packages and help you uphold this standard.
 We will also display any additional information that a maintainer has provided about the deprecation, which may include recommendations for alternate packages.